 If you are looking for a car in the mid-size range, you can also check out in The Campus our best mid-size car for camping review.

 You may have no current desire to even own a car let alone a mid-size or above one large enough to transport you, your family and all of your gear just for the few weeks of the year you might need it for camping holidays.
 If you fall into this category, a hire car can be a much more cost-effective option than owning and running one full time.

-The car you hire will really depend on what your car hire company has to offer, and there are some pitfalls to this arrangement as we discuss in The Campus in our hiring a car for camping article.
+The car you hire will really depend on what your car hire company has to offer, and there are some pitfalls to this arrangement.
 You might think you have booked a suitable vehicle only to find you are given something similar but quite different in terms of your desired load carrying capacity and cargo capacity.

 You may find there will be limitations to what, if anything, you can transport via the car roof or tow bar.
 If the passenger seats are occupied and the rear cargo area is your only option for transporting gear, to keep the volume of your gear down you will need to ensure your tent isn’t too bulky when packed up, and acquaint yourself with the local hiking store for more compact bedding and clothing options.

 Vehicles to consider in the first instance would be “people movers”, vans and dual cab utes with an enclosed canopy, all of which will have a larger internal cargo space.
 Regardless, in advance of your departure date you will still need to be satisfied that the type of vehicle you will be hiring can actually safely transport everything and everyone.